-Deadlines: Please complete this application and return it to goldsteincenter@unomaha.edu by September 15 (for projects beginning October 15 or later), November 1 (for projects beginning December 1 or later), February 1 (for projects beginning March 1 or later), or April 1 (for projects beginning May 1 or later).
+Deadlines: Please complete the online application and submit it by September 15 (for projects beginning October 15 or later), November 1 (for projects beginning December 1 or later), February 1 (for projects beginning March 1 or later), or April 1 (for projects beginning May 1 or later).
 Applications will be considered until funding allotted for the academic year runs out.

 Eligibility and use of funds: Funding is available only to Active Faculty Affiliates of the GCHR.
-Although subject to availability, funds will be awarded up to \$1000 per project.
+Although subject to availability, funds will be awarded up to \$3,000 per project.
 The funding recipient must use the funds within one calendar year of the distribution of funds.
 Note: Funds will not be approved for faculty stipend/salary.